Arakan Rohingya Salvation Army: 2018

 ARSA claimed responsibility for an ambush carried out on 5 January 2018 in the village of Turaing, which reportedly injured six members of Myanmar's security forces and a civilian driver.

 In late November 2018, Hindu community leaders in Myanmar claimed that ARSA had been warning Hindu refugees in Bangladesh not to return to Rakhine State after Burmese authorities called for their repatriation.

 2019

-On the 16 January, Myanmar state media reported that six police officers had been injured in an ambush by ten ARSA insurgents in Watkyein village bridge in Maungdaw.
-In March, ARSA's leadership called for their followers to cease criminal activities in refugee camps in Bangladesh.
+On 16 January, Myanmar state media reported that six police officers had been injured in an ambush by ten ARSA insurgents in Watkyein village bridge in Maungdaw.
+In March, ARSA's leadership called for their followers to protect Rohingya community from insurgent group in refugee camps in Bangladesh.
 This was statement was made in response to reports of killings and abductions in the refugee camps.
 Bangladeshi media blamed ARSA for the crimes, while ARSA denies any responsibility.

 2020

 Reports circulated in May 2020 that ARSA had reformed in Maungdaw after several months of inactivity.
 On 2 May, the Myawady Daily reported that two Burmese police officers had been attacked by 41 ARSA insurgents near the Bangladesh–Myanmar border.

 Two alleged ARSA insurgents died in a confrontation with Myanmar security forces at the Bangladeshi border on 4 June.
 According to military spokesman and Brigadier General Zaw Min Tun, the clash occurred during routine border security at Mee Dike village and began when around 30 ARSA insurgents opened fire.

 Three civilians were killed and six others were wounded when their vehicle struck an alleged ARSA mine in Maungdaw Township on 17 November.